Wilderness Guides

 Andrew Nelson

 Born and raised in Humboldt County and being fortunate to soak up lots of quality time playing under Redwoods as a youngun, Andrew has had a love for trees as long as he can remember.
 This love matured in adulthood, finding tree work while living in Colorado and eventually settling into a life filled with time spent outdoors.
-Andrew has lived in Trinity County for the past three years and is very passionate about the mountains, waterways, flora and fauna of the Coastal and Klamath mountain ranges.
+Andrew has lived in Trinity County for many years and is very passionate about the mountains, waterways, flora and fauna of the Coastal and Klamath mountain ranges.

 Dave Johnson